frontity/docs/docs/guides/README.md

 *This guide explains what "Frontity Query Options" are and how to use them.*

 ###### [Redirections with Frontity](redirections-with-frontity.md)
-*This guide explains what "Frontity Query Options" are and how to use them.*
+*This guide explains how to manage Wordpress redirections with Frontity.*

 ###### [Understanding a Frontity project](understanding-mars-theme.md)